WormBase/xvi_iss_2022/WBPS-Blast/README.markdown

 Researchers say: "This analysis identified three paralogs within the S. haematobium genome, all with predicted transcripts with high identity to M-IPSE (C_00050 [67% amino acid identity], C_00244 [63%], and B_00796 [56%])."
 Are these the genes you identified?
 Hint: C_00050 is 	MS3_0018943, C_00244 is MS3_0018942 and B_00796 is MS3_0018941.

-#### Task 2: According to the researchers, MS3_0018943, MS3_0018942 and MS3_0018941 are paralogous genes in S. haematobium.
+### Task 2: According to the researchers, MS3_0018943, MS3_0018942 and MS3_0018941 are paralogous genes in S. haematobium.
 Use WormBase ParaSite to support or reject this claim.
+You can use [this guide](https://github.com/WormBase/xvi_iss_2022/tree/main/WBPS-Genomes_and_genes) for help.

 <details closed>
 <summary>Solution</summary>